gonzaarcr/touchpad-window-switcher-gnome-ext/README.md

 Gnome extension that allows to switch windows like Windows with a touchpad gesture (3 fingers right-left).

+Capabilities:
+  - Swipe with 3 fingers right-left to switch windows
+  - Swipe with 3 fingers up-down to show desktop/overview
+  - Swipe with 4 fingers to change worksapce

 Works on Wayland out of the box.
 To make it work on Xorg:

 1. Download the `dbus_service` folder.
 And place it whereever you want (`/opt`?)